Gig Economy, Empowerment or Exploitation?

 Although certain aspects of the gig economy are dependent on the demand from the developed countries, it doesn't have to be poorly paid, part-time work.
 Such technologies can be used in developing countries to help people find full-time income-generating opportunities.
 In fact, more startups have emerged in countries like Indonesia, Nigeria, and India owing to their large population of young and educated workforce.

-In some countries, it opens up opportunities for people who can't get into the formal sector that's why you see more people driving for GoJek, delivering food on Foodpanda, or write articles on UpWork since they don't have to undergo stringent hiring process to get in and earn money.
+In some countries, it opens up opportunities for people who can't get into the formal sector that's why you see more people driving for GoJek, delivering food on Foodpanda, or writing articles on UpWork since they don't have to undergo stringent hiring process to get in and earn money.
 However, some question whether it devalues the work they do as compared to some people paid more in other countries.

 What Statistics Say?